eduardomioto/effective-engineering/scaling/team-formation.md

 - **Staff Engineers and Principals**: Highly experienced engineers who drive technical direction, lead large projects, and mentor other engineers.
 - **DevOps/Cloud Engineers**: Ensure systems are scalable and reliable, and that cloud services are optimized.
 - **Security & Compliance Engineers**: Ensure that security and compliance are top priorities, especially in handling user data and regulatory concerns.
-- **Performance Engineers**: Focus on optimizing the product for high-volume usage and ensuring robust performance under stress.
-- **Technical Writers**: As the company grows, documentation becomes essential for onboarding and knowledge sharing.

 ### Engineering Team Size:
 - **25+ engineers**, with multiple sub-teams and roles across frontend, backend, infrastructure, security, performance, data, and more.